7RU7H/Archive/Web-Application-Hacking/Burpsuite/Burpsuite-Helpsheet.md

 # Cool things for the cmd [more]
 - Builtin Browser, never setup the burp certifact with your own browser every again!
-	GOTO Project settings -> no sandbox for builtin browser
+Go to `Project settings -> no sandbox for builtin browser`

 ## FoxyProxy/Firefox proxy